-• Solution Browser: Once the electrical and thermal settings are loaded, upon running the PowerSynth by clicking on Run PowerSynth button, the interactive solution browser window will pop up with the solution space.
+• Solution Browser: Once the electrical and thermal settings are loaded, save the macro script by clicking on Save As button.
+After that, upon running the PowerSynth by clicking on Run PowerSynth 2 button, and Run button in the Run Macro window, the interactive solution browser window will pop up with the solution space.
 A sample solution space with a single solution is shown in Figure 22.
 On the window, there is a layout viewer on the left side.
 Each dot in the solution space is clickable and upon clicking on each dot, the corresponding layout will appear in the viewer.
 If the design is a 3D layout with multiple layers, each layer will have a tab, and to see the via alignment, there is a 'All Layers' tab.
 If the user is running PowerSynth in evaluation/optimization mode, the performance values, and floorplan size of the selected layout will be appeared in the bottom.
-Finally, the user can either export the selected solution by clicking on Export Selected Solution button or export all solutions by clicking on Export All Solutions.
+Finally, the user can either export the selected solution by clicking on Export Selected button or export all solutions by clicking on Export All.
 Upon exporting the solution/solutions, the solution space, individual layout information, and parasitic netlist will be saved in the 'Solutions' directory of the design case folder.